 I currently work for Berkshire Bank.
 Prior to Berkshire Bank I was the Business Manager at the Berkshire Co-op, employed by Bill’s Pharmacy for nine years, as their Business Manager; responsibilities included all aspects of daily operations, customer relations, personnel and accounts receivable analysis.
 Prior to Bill’s I worked in various capacities of finance, management and sales.

-For the past nineteen years, I have lived in Otis, where I had previously spent many years vacationing.
+For the past twenty years, I have lived in Otis, where I had previously spent many years vacationing.
 For the past twenty-seven years, I have been a part-time alpine ski instructor at Otis Ridge; in 2003 I was named one of the top 100 instructors in the US.
 When not skiing, I enjoy relaxing with family and friends, cycling, boating and working outdoors.
 I was born and raised in Greenwich, CT and raised my three children in Milford, CT.
 My two sons, their spouses and seven grandchildren reside in CT, my daughter, her spouse and two grandchildren reside in Wake Forest, NC.

 My husband & I opened Evergreen Contemporary American Crafts in 1980.
 Our original location was at 13 Railroad Street.
 Our second location was across the street at #34.
 About 25 years ago, we moved to 291 Main Street.
 I am involved in every aspect of the business.
 From designing the logo, ordering & displaying merchandise, promotion & advertising, employee scheduling— to sales & customer relations.
 [My formal education was at SUNY Oneonta, before transferring & graduating from Southeastern Massachusetts University – now U Mass Dartmouth- with a BFA in Visual Design.]